Chiamh/alignment-nf/README.md

 * Delete the work/ directory after running the pipeline to free up space taken up by intermediate files
 * You can choose whether or not to save the intermediate files to the output directory with --save_intermediates (default: true)
 * You have the flexibility to skip any of the steps in this pipeline.
 Look at the help message for more details
+* If using awsbatch, you need to specify an S3 bucket as a work directory with the -bucket-dir argument

 Further usage